 Not only does it have an authentic Thai taste, but it is also simple to make, a perfect midweek or a busy weekend meal!

 The delicious scent whilst the green curry cooks will make you feel like you have stepped into a Thai restaurant!

-See our step by step slide show on how we made our Thai Green Curry, full ingredients and instructions can be found on the card below.
+See our easy step by step slide show on how we made our Thai Green Curry.

 What beef should I use in Thai Green Curry?

-This is a quick curry so you want to buy beef which does well when cooked quickly!
+This is a quick beef curry recipe so you want to buy beef which does well when cooked quickly!